niolabs/docs/docs/getting_started/README.md

 </dl>
 ## Installation ##

-Nio requires at least Python 3.4.
+n.io requires at least Python 3.4.
 You will also need pip to install nio and its dependencies.
 Finally, nio projects are best managed using git and in this tutorial you'll be pulling down a project template from GitHub.
 Before you install nio, make sure you have all these things:

 <dl>
   <dt>    python3 --version</dt>